This Document Contains all Information on Calls for Papers and Posters / University Village / Fellowships / Registration Fees

 Scientific Committee: • Prof. Dr. med.
-Patrick Hunziker, University Hospital Basel (CH) (Chairman) • Prof. Dr. Yechezkel Barenholz, Hebrew University, Hadassah Medical School, Jerusalem (IL) • Beat Löffler, MA, European Foundation for Clinical Nanomedicine (CLINAM), Basel (CH) • Prof. Dr. Gert Storm, Institute for Pharmaceutical Sciences, Utrecht University, Utrecht (NL) • Prof. Dr. Marisa Papaluca Amati, European Medicines Agency, London (UK) •Prof. Dr. med.
-Janos Szebeni, Nanomedicine Research and Education Center, Semmelweis University/Dept. Nanobiotechnology, Miskolc University and SeroScience Inc., Budapest (H) • Prof. Dr. med.
-Christoph Alexiou, Head and Neck Surgery, University Hospital Erlangen (D) • Prof. Dr. Claus-Michael Lehr, Helmholtz-Institute for Pharm.
-Research Saarland (HIPS), Saarbrucken (D) • Patrick Boisseau, CEA-Léti, Chairman of the Board of the ETPN.
-Grenoble (F) • Prof. Dr. Viola Vogel, Laboratory for Biologically Oriented Materials, ETH, Zürich (CH) • Prof. Dr. Jan Mollenhauer, University of Southern Denmark and NanoCAN, Odense (DK) Dr. Yanay Ofran, Systems Biology & Functional Genomics, Bar Ilan University, Ramat Gan (IL)
+Patrick Hunziker, University Hospital Basel (CH) (Chairman) • Prof. Dr. Yechezkel Barenholz, Hebrew University, Hadassah Medical School, Jerusalem (IL) • Dr. med. h.c.
+Beat Löffler, MA, European Foundation for Clinical Nanomedicine (CLINAM), Basel (CH) • Prof. Dr. Gert Storm, Institute for Pharmaceutical Sciences, Utrecht University, (NL) • Prof. Dr. Marisa Papaluca Amati, European Medicines Agency, London (GB) •Prof. Dr. med.
+Janos Szebeni, Bay Zoltan Ltd and Semmelweis/Miskolc Universities, Budapest (HU) • Prof. Dr. med.
+Christoph Alexiou, Head and Neck Surgery, University Hospital Erlangen (D) • Prof. Dr. Claus-Michael Lehr, Helmholtz-Institute for Pharmaceutical Research Saarland (HIPS), Saarbrucken (D) • Prof. Dr. Gerd Binnig, Founder of Definiens AG, Nobel Laureate, Munich (DE) Patrick Boisseau, CEA-Léti, Chairman of the ETPN, Grenoble (FR) • Prof. Dr. Viola Vogel, Laboratory for Biologically Oriented Materials, ETH, Zürich (CH) • Prof. Dr. Jan Mollenhauer, Director Lundbeckfonden Center of Excellence University of Southern Denmark, Odense (DK) Dr. Yanay Ofran, Systems Biology & Functional Genomics, Bar Ilan University, Ramat Gan (IL)

 The European Foundation for Clinical Nanomedicine is a non-profit institution aiming at advancing medicine to the benefit of individuals and society through the application of nanoscience.
 Aiming at prevention, diagnosis, and therapy through nanomedicine as well as at exploration of its implications, the Foundation reaches its goals through support of clinically focussed research and of interaction and information flow between clinicians, researchers, the public, and other stakeholders.
 The recognition of the large future impact of nanoscience on medicine and the observed rapid advance of medical applications of nanoscience have been the main reasons for the creation of the Foundation.